 The Department will offer a Certificate of Advanced Graduate Study (CAGS) in Applied Behavior Analysis which is designed to meet the required competencies for coursework that, together with the supervised practicum hours, enable one to sit for the Behavior Analyst Certification Board (BCBA) exam.
 The purpose of the Certificate of Advanced Graduate Study in Applied Behavior Analysis is to prepare practitioners to contribute to the field of behavior analysis through research, education, and practice.
 The program includes coursework in the principles of behavior, within-subjects research methodology and direct observation of behavior, applied behavior analysis, conceptual issues, ethics, and behavioral interventions.
-A minimum of 18 total graduate credits in applied behavior analysis are subject to modification in accordance with any changing requirements from the Behavior Analyst Certification Board (BACB).
-Further information will be available in the near future.
+A minimum of 21 total graduate credits in applied behavior analysis must be attained before the certificate is granted.
+Specific course work and clinical instruction requirements are subject to modification in accordance with any changing requirements from the Behavior Analyst Certification Board (BACB).
+For further information contact the ABA Program Director.